Economic concerns boost bonds, yen; Wall Street recovers

 Energy shares also benefited from a jump in oil prices, which climbed as U.S. stocks recovered.

-Reflecting lingering investor nervousness, yields on U.S. 10-year Treasury notes <US10YT=RR> fell, hitting an 11-month low.
-However, the boost in oil prices pushed up yields on short-dated maturities, flattening the yield curve <US2US10=TWEB>.
+Reflecting lingering investor nervousness, yields on U.S. 10-year Treasury notes fell, hitting an 11-month low.
+However, the boost in oil prices pushed up yields on short-dated maturities, flattening the yield curve.
 An inverted yield curve is widely seen as an indicator of a future recession.

-"The yield curve is signalling that something is wrong," said Matt Miskin, market strategist at John Hancock Investments in Boston.
+"The yield curve is signaling that something is wrong," said Matt Miskin, market strategist at John Hancock Investments in Boston.
 "The underlying economic data continues to suggest a slowdown."

 The safe-haven Japanese yen reached a seven-month high against the dollar.

-Yet the dollar index <.DXY>, which measures the greenback against a basket of six other currencies, advanced 0.7 percent as the euro and sterling fell more than 1 percent.
+Yet the dollar index, which measures the greenback against a basket of six other currencies, advanced 0.7 percent as the euro and sterling fell more than 1 percent.
 The euro sank as a result of weak European manufacturing data, while concerns about Brexit negotiations weighed on sterling.

 The Dow Jones Industrial Average rose 18.78 points, or 0.08 percent, to 23,346.24, the S&P 500 gained 3.18 points, or 0.13 percent, to 2,510.03 and the Nasdaq Composite added 30.66 points, or 0.46 percent, to 6,665.94.